The science of love: How it shapes our connections

 What is love?

-Love is a universal experience because, no matter where in the world we are or what our culture and beliefs may be, we experience relationships that can be of all nature (romantic, friendship, kinship, etc).
+Love is a universal experience because, no matter where in the world we are or what our culture and beliefs are, we experience relationships that can be of all nature (romantic, friendship, kinship, etc).
 It is a basic human need which makes love a lot more than just an emotion - it's a fundamental part of the human experience.

 How culture shapes the expression of love

-Social expectations play a large part in the way we learn to express our emotions and feelings both privately and in public.
+Social expectations play a large part in the way we learn to express our emotions and feelings privately and in public.
 This can play a big role in creating misunderstandings in relationships because we interpret the other person’s behaviour from our perspective when we should try to step in their shoes and see the world from there to understand.
-We need to be brave enough to let our doubts and anxiety at bay and be curious about the other’s perspective.
+We need to be brave enough to keep our doubts and anxiety at bay and be curious about the other’s perspective.

 Why connection is essential for survival